taylorgorman/timeline/README.md

 - Side drawer for edit and settings
 - Move data to Context
 - Items can be above or below dateline
-- Manually position items so they aren't all on their own row
 - Items can change type.
 Type, start, and end will have to move to array
 - Move type to object that includes color
 - Visually group types
-- Items can be changed by grabbing ends or middle
+- Items can be changed by grabbing ends or middle?
 - Maintain scroll position
 - Connect with Firebase